Copyright 2008 University of Minnesota Board of Regents.

 days.
 Fungal cultures may take up to 2 weeks.

-be placed in the cooler.
-Arrangements should be made with the pathologist
+Request Form.
+Arrangements should be made with the Area Veterinarian

 if a large animal must be euthanized.
-Food and water should be available
+Food and water must be available

 to small animals left for necropsy.
 If RAR initiates the necropsy request

 the investigator is not responsible for making these arrangements.